-Food Service updates
+Food Service updates (Back to top)

 Why did Tim Hortons' hour of operation change?

 As we restrict the amount of people at our building, we are modifying Tim Hortons service hours to reflect the lower number of people in the hospital.